nizquier/Cream_Frog/README.md

 This project employs Plotly, a graphing library for Python, to display an interactive bar chart of employment rates in the US since 1940.
 We designed a product called *Job Finder* to allow job seekers to search and apply for jobs, as well as network with fellow colleagues and potential employers.

-Through the use of our data visualizations and the product we designed, new college graduates and seasoned professionals alike, will be able to secure employment and/or further their professional careers more efficiently.
+Through the use of our data visualizations and the product we designed, new college graduates and seasoned professionals alike will be able to secure employment and/or further their professional careers more efficiently.